Dependency Overview

 battery type

-attribute will be displayed in the product edit form
+attribute will be displayed on the Product Edit Form.

 - The